gyulanemeth/bluefox.email/docs/projects/delivery-mode.md

   ![A screenshot of the project delivery mode settings with delete identity button highlighted.](./project-delivery-mode-delete-identity.webp)

   :::warning Important Notes
-  Before deleting an identity, ensure that it is not connected to any email campaigns, transactional emails, or automations.
-Deleting an identity that is in use may lead to email delivery issues.
+  Before deleting an identity, ensure that it is not connected to any email campaigns, transactional emails, triggered emails, or automations.
   :::